hedzr/cmdr/README.md

 Since v2.0.3, loaders had been splitted as a standalone repo so that we can keep cmdr v2 smaller and independer.
 See the relevant subproject [cmdr-loaders](https://github.com/hedzr/cmdr-loaders)[^5].

+Since v2.1.11, we did main alternative features like autocompletion generating, manpage reading and generating, and made quite a lot of fixes and improvments.
+Now the main APIs come to stable.

 The full-featured tests and examples are moved into [cmdr-tests](https://github.com/hedzr/cmdr-tests).

 [^5]: `hedzr/cmdr-loaders` provides an external config file loaders with GNU File Standard supports.